 In 2015, the University of Oklahoma signed the Real Food Challenge, a commitment to “exercise leadership in our communities and throughout society by modeling ways to support ecologically sustainable, humane and socially equitable food systems.”

-Since then, Housing and Food Services has adopted sustainable practices in its facilities, like recycling, hydration stations and introducing eco-friendly appliances.
-More importantly, however, our number of local and Real Food Challenge products has increased to roughly 50 percent of total food purchases.
+Since then, Housing and Food Services has adopted sustainable practices in its facilities, like recycling, hydration stations and introducing eco-friendly appliances in the dining locations.
+More importantly, however, our number of made in Oklahoma, Real Food Challenge and local economic products has increased to roughly 50 percent of total food purchases.
 Some of these vendors include Bedre Chocolate, Billy Goat Ice Cream, Field’s Pies, Head Country BBQ, J-M Farms, Ivy Acres, Kize, La Baguette, Vineyard Fruit, Shawnee Mills, Watonga Cheese Factory, Mountain View Meats, VAP and so many more.

 The newest addition to this growing list is 1907 Meat Co., an independent meat market founded and based in Oklahoma.